 How To Use A Fishing Float

-There are a few different methods of using a fishing float but the principal is the same with each – to suspend your bait off the bottom.
+There are a few different methods of using a fishing float but the principle is the same with each – to suspend your bait off the bottom.

 In addition, some bobbers have rattles to make noise.

 Fishing floats are a great tool to visually see a strike.
-Some floats allow you to fish quite deep while others only as deep as a few feet.
-Either way, you will be able to visually see your baits location while fishing.
+Some floats allow you to fish quite deep while others are only as deep as a few feet.
+Either way, you will be able to visually see your bait’s location while fishing.

 How to Start Bobber Fishing

 1. Start by deciding what bait you will be using.